 TruePosition's customer, AT&T, has made four indemnification claims against TruePosition.
 In October 2008, AT&T requested TruePosition to indemnify it for damages (including defense costs) that it may incur relating to the Emsat litigation described in the preceding paragraph (to which AT&T is a party).
 In June 2009, AT&T requested TruePosition to indemnify it for damages (including defense costs) that it may incur relating to a lawsuit filed against AT&T by Tendler Cellular of Texas, LLC ("Tendler") (to which the Company is not a party).
-This action relates to TruePosition's subsidiary.
-Useful Networks, Inc., whose operations were discontinued in 2010.
-In June 2011, AT&T requested TruePosition to indemnify it for damages (including defense costs) that it may incur relating to a lawsuit filed against AT&T by TruePosition to indemnify it for damages (including defense costs) that it may incur relating to a lawsuit filed against AT&T by TruePosition to indemnify it for damages (including defense costs) that it may incur relating to a lawsuit filed against AT&T by TruePosition to indemnify it for damages (including defense costs) that it may incur relating to a lawsuit filed against AT&T by Guidance (to which Company is not a party).
+This action relates to TruePosition's subsidiary, Useful Networks, Inc., whose operations were discontinued in 2010.
+In June 2011, AT&T requested TruePosition to indemnify it for damages (including defense costs) that it may incur relating to a lawsuit filed against AT&T by Tracbeam, LLC (to which Company is not a party).
+In April 2014, AT&T requested TruePosition to indemnify it for damages (including defense costs) that it may incur relating to a lawsuit filed against AT&T by Guidance (to which Company is not a party).
 TruePosition has denied that it is obligated to indemnify AT&T with respect to the Emsat, Tendler and Guidance cases.
 AT&T has not yet formally pursued its indemnification claims in a civil court action and it is unclear at this time whether or not it will do so.
-With respect to Tracebeam, AT&T has determined that TruePosition's total allocated contribution is \$132 thousand and has invoiced TruePosition accordingly.
+With respect to Tracbeam, AT&T has determined that TruePosition's total allocated contribution is \$132 thousand and has invoiced TruePosition accordingly.
 TruePosition has informed AT&T that TruePosition believes that the allocation method employed by AT&T is flawed and that the actual amount owed is less than \$132 thousand.